 Melissa is a qualified and certified Insurance Professional and has spent more than a decade in the Insurance industry.

-For the last seven years she has had intensive hands-on experience in Disaster Recovery and led teams settling the incredibly complex Shared Property claims following the Christchurch Earthquake Sequence, which included picking apart the unending challenges of Multi Unit Building ownership and relationship issues, pioneering new ways of settling claims and liaising with Governmental and private agencies as well as working pragmatically with other insurance companies.
+Melissa has intensive hands-on experience in Disaster Recovery having led the largest team settling the eye wateringly complex Shared Property claims following the Christchurch and Kaikoura earthquakes.
+This included picking apart the unending challenges of Multi Unit Building ownership issues; pioneering new ways of settling claims and liaising with Governmental and private agencies as well as working pragmatically with other insurance companies.

 As one of the first outsiders to spend time with the locals after the Kaikoura Earthquake, Melissa spent five weeks immediately after the event in the badly affected South Marlborough region visiting isolated homeowners and developing contacts with council, non-profit support organisations, Loss Adjustors and other suppliers.
 She subsequently led the team settling claims in the Marlborough/Nelson region for the Kaikoura event.